Skip to main content

 Local setup

 In this section, you will set up and run Llama 3 locally to understand its capabilities and validate functionality before moving to the cloud.
+This part doesn't require a GPU because MAX can also run Llama 3 on CPUs, but we recommend using a compatible GPU for the best performance.

-2. Run Llama 3 locally
+2. Serve Llama 3 locally

 1. Generate a response to a prompt with the following command: